Two myths about relationships with ladyboys

 Heterosexual

-So when a man penetrates a trans woman, it is a heterosexual act and would be, even if she were presenting as a man, because of the sexual roles they are playing. this is because in penetrative sex, the penetrator is always male and the penetrated is female.
+So when a man penetrates a ladyboy — and the term is just as valid in the West as elsewhere — he remains a man and his partner becomes a girl, even if she were presenting as a man, because of the sexual roles they are playing.
+This is because in penetrative sex, the penetrator is always male and the penetrated is female.
+Think bolts and nuts.

-The above leads to a gender inversion taking place when a trans woman penetrates a man, because she has to become a man to do it, and he a woman.
+The above leads to a gender inversion taking place if a ladyboy penetrates a man, because she has to become a man to do it, and he a girl.
 An excellent, well researched and sensitive description of this phenomenon can be found in Prof Don Kulick’s ground-breaking work Travesti.
-In this case, the act is still heterosexual but the gender roles are reversed.
+In this case, the gender roles are reversed.

-However, it is unusual to meet trans women who will do this outside of sex work, so it isn’t really a normal part of trans woman – cis man relationships in general.
+However, it is unusual to meet ladyboys who will do this outside of sex work, so it isn’t really a normal part of ladyboy-man relationships in general.

-.It’s worth mentioning that Autogynephilic transvestites, through the act of being penetrated by men, become women too and could claim the status of ‘Pseudo-transsexual.’
+.It’s worth mentioning that Autogynephilic transvestites, through the act of being penetrated by men, become girls too, through a mechanism that Prof Blanchard called ‘Pseudo-bisexualism.’
+However, these are not true bisexuals.

 books by rod fleming

-This is a confirmation of Blanchard’s profiling: HSTS women relate to men exactly as women do.
-They are not generally perturbed to know that a man has had relations with other HSTS, any more than women are by a man having had former girlfriends.
+This is in part a confirmation of Blanchard’s profiling: ladyboys relate to men exactly as women do.
+In part it differs from Blanchard in that no distinction is drawn, in ladyboy and equivalent cultures, between Homosexual and Autogynephilic ladyboys.
+This doesn’t mean they’re not present. they definitely are, it’s just that the culture conflates the two.
+They are not generally perturbed to know that a man has had relations with other ladyboys, any more than women are by a man having had former girlfriends.
 (They might be if the man were revealed to have been with other men, however.)

-On the other hand, some AGPs relate to men as a part of their sexualised construction of a female self.
-In other words, men are sexual props who prove the AGP’s femininity.
+Autogynephilic ladyboys relate to men as a part of their sexualised construction of a female self.
+In other words, men are sexual props who prove the their femininity.
 In the West, however, most are both gynephilic and androphobic, that is to say they are attracted to women and repulsed by men.
-Only about 20% in the West are androphilic, though this may be changing as AGPs begin hormones at younger ages, before their male sexuality has crystallised.
-These are known as ‘pseudo-bisexual’ because they always retain their initial desire for women, though it is now compliment by a desire for men.
+Only about 20% in the West are androphilic, though this may be changing as Autogynephiles begin hormones at younger ages, before their male sexuality has crystallised.
+These, the ‘pseudo-bisexuals’ always retain their initial desire for femininity, though it is now complemented by a desire for sexual validation from men.
+Interestingly, where two ladyboys form a romantic relationship, one at least is almost certain to be Autogynephilic.

 books by rod fleming

-2 Replies to “Two myths about relationships with trans women”
+2 Replies to “Two myths about relationships with ladyboys”

 1. Quite funny actually.
 The thing to remember is that while Sexual Inversion certainly is innate, there is nothing whatsoever innate about the New Gay Man and his masculinist nonsense.
 He’s a cultural artefact, so it’s actually laughable that he tries to claim the moral high ground, criticising others for being ‘constructed’.
 I’m certainly not saying that XY Sexual Inverts should be obliged to have sex with heterosexual cis-women with a delusion but the facts remain clear: when an Invert with an ETLE turns himself into a facsimile of a masculine man, he will attract het women.
 It’s bleeding obvious.
 Non-homosexual women are attracted to masculinity.
 Maybe if he stopped the faux masculinity, they wouldn’t be interested.
 Just saying.